tomdalling/old-tomdalling.com/resources/blog-posts/2012-11-24_01-getting-started-in-xcode-and-visual-cpp.markdown

 Because there are so many different versions of OpenGL and GLSL, the code won't be 100% compatible with all the versions mentioned above.
 I hope for it to be 99% compatible, requiring only very minor changes when switching between versions.
-If you would like to tweak the project to run on a different version of OpenGL, I would be happy to include it in the github repository.

 Too see the differences between the versions of OpenGL and GLSL, [good compatibility tables are available here][].

-<h2><a name="visual_cpp_setup">Visual C++ Setup Instructions</a></h2>
+<h2><a name="visual_cpp_setup">Visual Studio Setup</a></h2>

-The VC++ project was created and tested on Windows 7 32bit, in [Visual C++ Express 2010][] (which is available for free).
-You should be able to just open the project and build it successfully, but if you can't then please let me know, or send me a fix and I will update the project.
-The project comes with 32bit versions of GLFW, GLEW, and GLM, so you shouldn't need to install anything extra.
+The code was created and tested on Windows 7 32bit, in [Visual Studio Express 2013][] (which is available for free).
+You should be able to just open the solution and build all of the projects successfully, but if you can't then please let me know, or send me a fix and I will update the project.

-<h2><a name="xcode_setup">Xcode Setup Instructions</a></h2>
+<h2><a name="xcode_setup">Xcode Setup</a></h2>

-The Xcode project was created and tested on OSX 10.8.3, in Xcode 4.6.1.
-You should be able to open each Xcode project and build it successfully, without any additional setup steps.
-GLM, GLEW, and GLFW are included in the directory `osx/thirdparty`.
+The Xcode project was created and tested on OSX 10.10, in Xcode 6.1.
+You should be able to open the Xcode project and build all of the targets successfully, without any additional setup steps.
 Please let me know if the Xcode project does not build successfully for you.

-The projects are configured for 64-bit builds, which should be fine if your mac was purchased within the last five years or so.
-If you have a 32-bit-only mac that won't build the project, send me a message and I'll see what I can do.

-<h2><a name="xcode_setup">Linux Setup Instructions</a></h2>
+<h2><a name="linux_setup">Linux Setup</a></h2>

 The linux port of this article was kindly provided by [SpartanJ][].
 I tested it quickly on Ubuntu 12.04.

  -  Install GLM, GLFW, and GLEW with: `sudo aptitude install libglm-dev libglew-dev libglfw-dev`
- -  Change into the directory of the project with: `cd ~/Desktop/opengl-series/linux/01_project_skeleton`
+ -  Change into the directory of the project with: `cd platforms/linux/01_project_skeleton`
  -  Run the makefile with: `make`
  -  Run the executable with: `bin/01_project_skeleton-debug`